apphud/ApphudSDK/agent_docs/architecture.md

 - On a clean install with no `userID` passed, **userID == deviceID byte-for-byte**, and both are uppercase UUID strings (`NSUUID().uuidString`).
-- `inputDeviceID` overrides the stored device id but is never itself persisted unless the stored one was nil — `saveDeviceID` runs only in the `deviceID == nil` branch.
+- `inputDeviceID` overrides the stored device id but is never persisted: the override runs before the nil check, so `identify` only ever saves a generated id (the other `saveDeviceID` caller, `resetValues`, writes `""`).
 - The user id is written to Keychain/UserDefaults only when it differs from what the Keychain already had (`isIdenticalUserIds` check in `identify`).
-- `currentCustomerID` mirrors `currentUser.internalId` (the backend `id`) and is added as `customer_id` to every request body / query (`ApphudHttpClient.makeRequest`).
+- `currentCustomerID` mirrors `currentUser.internalId` (the backend `id`) and is added as `customer_id` to request bodies / queries whenever it is non-empty (`ApphudHttpClient.makeRequest`).
+It follows `currentUser`, including the cached user loaded in `identify`, so requests made before any user is loaded — e.g. a `/customers` call with no cached user — carry none.
 It is distinct from `userId`; `ApphudUser.internalId` is documented "should not be used in analytics".

 ### Server-driven changes (`checkUserID`, `+UserUpdate.swift`)